Skip to main content

 3. Courses: Courses help to implement KlickerUZH Learning Activities into a lecture structure, enabling lecturers to manage different activities and challenges effectively throughout a semester or over a certain period of time.

-By understanding these four key concepts - Questions, Learning Activities, Courses, and Gamification - you will gain a solid base for utilizing KlickerUZH effectively.
+By understanding these four key concepts - Elements, Learning Activities, Courses, and Gamification - you will gain a solid base for utilizing KlickerUZH effectively.

-Questions are the foundational component of KlickerUZH as they form the base for student interaction.
-Lecturers implement questions that they want to ask their students live in a lecture or as a repetition later on.
-Students/Participants can respond to questions using their personal devices, such as mobile phones, tablets or laptops.
-There are five question types available: Single Choice (SC), Multiple Choice (MC), Kprim (KPRIM), Free Text (FT), and Numerical Response (NR).
+Elements are the foundational component of KlickerUZH as they form the base for student interaction.
+Lecturers implement elements that they want to present to their students live in a lecture or as a repetition later on.
+Students/Participants can interact with elements using their personal devices, such as mobile phones, tablets or laptops.
+There are several element types available: Single Choice (SC), Multiple Choice (MC), Kprim (KPRIM), Free Text (FT), Numerical Response (NR), Flashcards, and Content Elements.

-It is recommended to align the choice of question types with specific learning goals.
-For example, if you want to check whether the students have understood the previously learned knowledge, single-choice or Kprim questions with a clear answer are suitable (Example: What is the definition of the Sharpe ratio?).
-To activate students’ engagement, questions can be asked without a clear answer.
+It is recommended to align the choice of element types with specific learning goals.
+For example, if you want to check whether the students have understood the previously learned knowledge, single-choice or Kprime elements with a clear answer are suitable (Example: What is the definition of the Sharpe ratio?).
+To activate students' engagement, elements can be presented without a clear answer.
 This makes students think about the discussed topic being covered and gets them directly involved (Example: Where will the SMI be at the end of 2025?).
 For more didactical information please consult the use cases or UZH Teaching Tools.

-Questions can be grouped and/or stacked for sequential presentation.
-Sample solutions and explanations can be provided for all question types, while answer-specific feedback is currently limited to choice-based questions.
-Questions can be graded automatically and yield points for successful completion.
-Customizable weighting (e.g., to separate easy and difficult questions) can be applied through a multiplier (x1, x2, x3, x4) that will impact the amount of points accumulated.
+Elements can be grouped and/or stacked for sequential presentation.
+Sample solutions and explanations can be provided for the different question element types, while answer-specific feedback is currently limited to choice-based elements.
+Elements with a sample solution can be graded automatically and yield points for successful completion.
+Customizable weighting (e.g., to separate easy and difficult elements) can be applied through a multiplier (x1, x2, x3, x4) that will impact the amount of points accumulated.

 Learning Activities